 To avoid turning into a munchie monster, it’s a good idea to distract yourself from thinking about junk food.
-The best distraction will be different for everyone – while some people can get immersed in a video game, others might prefer to watch their favorite TV show or go for a refreshing walk.
+The best distraction will be different for everyone-while some people can

-If you find it hard to resist the call of munching on cookies after enjoying one or two, gargling some mouthwash or brushing your teeth can help.
+If you find it hard to resist the call of a packet of cookies after enjoying one or two, gargling some mouthwash or brushing your teeth can help.

 6) Have Healthy Snacks Ready

-If post-smoke snacking is inevitable, supplying your kitchen with healthy foods is a sure-fire way to ensure you eat healthier.
+If post-smoke snacking is inevitable, supplying your kitchen with healthy foods is a sure-fire way to ensure you at least eat healthier.

-While they might not be as tempting as junk food like ice cream or pizza, pieces of fruit or veggies are great, healthy options.
-Fruit will provide your taste buds with that much-needed sugar hit, while vegetables with hummus will give a satisfying crunch for when you’ve got a craving for chips.
+While they might not be as tempting as junk food like ice cream or pizza, pieces of fruit or veg are great healthy options.
+Fruit will provide your taste buds with that much-needed sugar hit, while rice cakes or vegetables with hummus will give a satisfying crunch for when you’ve got a craving for chips.

 Similarly, you might want to think ahead by cooking a little extra food when making your meals.
 Store the leftovers in your fridge, ready to return to later when you’re in need of a snack.